Call Us

 About

-Gonzalo Sanchez is a qualified addictions therapist, having completed his training at Bath University.
-During his 3-year honours degree he also worked in the prison service as an addictions counsellor as part of his clinical placement, then went on to complete a MSc in Psychology from Westminster University.
+Kanny Sanchez is a qualified addictions therapist, having completed his training at Bath University.
+During his 3-year honours degree, he also worked in the prison service as an addictions counsellor as part of his clinical placement, then went on to complete a Master of Science (MSc) in Psychology from Westminster University.

 Training

-Gonzalo graduated from Bath University in 2016 with a Bachelor of Science in Addictions Counselling (BSc) degree.
-He then completed her Masters of Science in Psychology (MSc) postgraduate degree at Westminster University, graduating in 2017.
+Kanny graduated from Bath University in 2016 with a Bachelor of Science (BSc) degree in Addictions Counselling.
+He then completed his MSc postgraduate degree in Psychology at Westminster University, graduating in 2017.

 Research interests